kendallgiles/Samsung_Wearables_Dataset/CodeBook.md

 Since there are 30 subjects and six activities, there are 180 total computed means for each of the 66 mean and standard deviation variables.
 Thus the resulting tidy dataset is a 180 x 68 dataframe.

+# How the Script Works:

+This script depends on the R library dplyr.

+The training and test datasets are read in and merged to create one 10299 x 561 dataframe.

+To extract only the variables relating to measurement mean or standard deviations, the grepl() function was used to search on "mean()" and "std()" in the raw variable names.
+This resulted in a 10299 x 66 data frame.

+A column was added for subject ID from the list of training and test subject ids in the raw dataset.

+A column was added for the activity/class description from activity id values in the raw dataset, using the cut() command to substtute activity description for activity id.

+Descriptive variable names for the mean and standard deviation variables were found in the raw dataset, and along with "Subject_ID" and "Class_Description," these were added to the data frame using names().

+This resulted in a 10299 x 68 dataframe.

+The tidy dataset was made from the above dataframe using the group_by() function on Subject_ID and Class_Description, and the means were taken of the variables using summarise_each().

+The resulting 180 x 68 dataframe was exported using write.table().

+#
+# 3. Uses descriptive activity names to name the activities in the data set
+# Note: Interpreted to mean use activity name instead of activity ID
+#

+train.class.labels <- read.table("./UCI HAR Dataset/train/y_train.txt")
+test.class.labels <- read.table("./UCI HAR Dataset/test/y_test.txt")
+activity.labels <- read.table("./UCI HAR Dataset/activity_labels.txt")

+train.class.descriptions <- cut(c(train.class.labels$V1,test.class.labels$V1), breaks=nrow(activity.labels), labels=activity.labels$V2)

+train.test <- cbind(train.test, train.class.descriptions)

+# > dim(train.test)
+# [1] 10299    68

+#
+# 4. Appropriately labels the data set with descriptive variable names.
+#

+features$V2[desired.cols]

+column.names <- c(features$V2[desired.cols], "Subject_ID", "Class_Description")

+names(train.test) <- column.names

+#
+# 5. From the data set in step 4, creates a second, independent tidy data set with the average of
+# each variable for each activity and each subject.
+#

+# 30 subjects
+# 6 activities
+# 66 vars
+#
+# 180 rows, 66 var cols + subect id + activity --> 68 cols
+# col 67 == subject id
+# col 68 == class description

+grouped.data <- group_by(train.test, Subject_ID, Class_Description)

+tidy.dataset <- summarise_each(grouped.data, funs(mean))

+# > dim(tidy.dataset)
+# [1] 180  68

+write.table(tidy.dataset, "./tidy_dataset.txt", row.name=FALSE)

 # List of the 68 Variable Names in the tidy dataset: